Hoka Mafate X Review | Worth It In 2026?

 Comfort & Fit Score: 9.5/10 (20%)

 The Hoka Mafate X comes equipped with the premium Vibram Megagrip outsole, which is the gold standard for trail running shoes.
-The outsole features 3.5mm taco and pizza slices-shaped lugs strategically placed for optimal grip.
+The outsole features 3.5 mm lugs with a taco and pizza-slice style pattern strategically placed for optimal grip.

 The lugs are well-spaced to prevent mud buildup while providing excellent traction on varied terrain.
 I will say, the shallow lugs do not shed mud as well as deeper lugs (5+mm) tend to.